Olympics 2024:

 Laudation by President Celeste Schenck:

-In 2017, you were one of eight founding Harvard Business School women graduates who created the Leadership Now Project, which takes as its motto: “Principled Business Leadership to Fix Our Democracy.”
+In 2017, she was one of eight founding Harvard Business School women graduates who created the Leadership Now Project, which takes as its motto: “Principled Business Leadership to Fix Our Democracy.”
 The nonpartisan Project’s goal is to put women in office at the federal level, providing funding and top-level expertise and mentoring to candidates running for office.
 The Project also collaborates with the Bipartisan Caucus of the House, building bridges between US congressmen and congresswomen and experts in the fields of finance and economics.

 Olivia de Havilland